 Observers also criticized Cheney for his reported role in pushing allegations in 2007 that Iran was responsible for arming groups in Iraq and Afghanistan, despite the fact that field military officers expressed deep skepticism about the charges.
 Asked about the allegations—which were also made by Sen. Joseph Lieberman (I-CT) and Undersecretary of State Nicholas Burns—Dan McNeill, NATO's commander in Afghanistan, said, "What we've found so far hasn't been militarily significant on the battlefield."
 McNeill also said that more likely sources for the arms are drug traffickers, black market dealers, or al Qaeda groups.

-Many observers were surprised that Cheney, who previously had been George H.W.
-Bush's defense secretary and Gerald Ford's chief of staff, became the central player in the drive to the Iraq War.
-During the 1991 Gulf War, Cheney was eager to get out of Iraq and not press the fight after Hussein had been driven out of Kuwait.
+During the 1991 Gulf War, when he was George H.W.
+Bush's secretary of defense, Cheney was eager not to press the fight after Hussein had been driven out of Kuwait.
 As Henry Rowen, then-assistant secretary of defense for international security affairs, told author James Mann: "As the war was coming to an end, I went to Cheney and said, 'You know, we could change the government and put in a democracy.'
 The answer he gave was that the Saudis wouldn't like it."

 Commenting on Cheney's transformation into a leading Iraq War advocate, George H.W.
-Bush's national security adviser Brent Scowcroft said, "The real anomaly in the administration is Cheney.
+Bush's national security adviser Brent Scowcroft said, "The real anomaly in the [George W. Bush] administration is Cheney.
 I consider Cheney a good friend—I've known him for 30 years.
 But Dick Cheney I don't know anymore. ...
 I don't think Dick Cheney is a neocon, but allied to the core of neocons is that bunch who thought we made a mistake in the first Gulf War, that we should have finished the job.
 There was another bunch who were traumatized by 9/11, and who thought, 'The world's going to hell and we've got to show we're not going to take this, and we've got to respond, and Afghanistan is okay, but it's not sufficient.'"

-Scowcroft has argued that Cheney's transformation into a Middle East hawk was partly due to the influence of Bernard Lewis, a Princeton Middle East scholar who Cheney and other administration figures consulted after the 9/11 terrorist attacks.
+Scowcroft has argued that Cheney's transformation into a Middle East hawk was partly due to the influence of Bernard Lewis, a Princeton Middle East scholar whom Cheney and other administration figures consulted after the 9/11 terrorist attacks.
 As Jeffrey Goldberg reported: "Lewis, Scowcroft said, fed a feeling in the White House that the United States must assert itself. ...
 Cheney, in particular, Scowcroft thinks, accepted Lewis's view of Middle East politics."
 Said Scowcroft: "It's that idea that we've got to hit somebody hard. ...
 And Bernard Lewis says, 'I believe that one of the things you've got to do to Arabs is hit them between the eyes with a big stick.
 They respect power.'"